EFWob/RetroRadio/README.md

 For convenience (if more then one line is needed) _::loop0_ to _::loog9_ can be used in addition.

 More on this (and on control flow in general) will be introduced if we get along with the examples and is [summarized below](#scripting-summary).

-# Generic additions
-## Summary
-Generic additions are not specific to the Retro radio idea but can be used in general with the ESP32 Radio.
-You can skip to section [Extended
-Input Handling](#extended-input-handling) if you are not interested to use the following features for now:
- - [Ethernet](#ethernet-support) can be used (I had to place one radio at a spot with weak WLAN reception)
- - [Philips RC5 protocol](#added-support-for-rc5-remotes-philips) is implemented to be used in addition/instead of to the NEC protocol.
- - A [channel concept](#channel-concept) is introduced to simplify a re-mapping of presets.
- - [IR remote handling](#added-support-for-longpress-and-release-on-ir-remotes) has been extended to recognise longpress and release events
- - When assigning commands to an event (IR pressed, touch pressed or new events like tune knob turned) you can execute not only a single command, but command sequences also.
-A command sequence is a list of commands separated by _;_
- - when a value for a command is evaluated, you can dereference to a RAM/NVS entry by _@key_.
-Simple
-	  example: if the command _volume = @def_volume_ is encountered, then RAM/NVS are searched for key _def_volume_
-	  which will be used as paramter (if not found, will be substituted by empty string)

 ## Ethernet support